-Executive Order, Law, or Statute Description Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000(d) et seq.
+Executive Order, Law, or Statute Description Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, et seq.
 No person shall be excluded from participation, denied program benefits, or subjected to discrimination under any program receiving federal funding on the basis of: 1.
 Race, 2.
 Color, or 3.
 National Origin.
 Establishes that a federal funds recipient found in violation of this Title may lose that funding.

-Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 U.S.C. § 1701(u) To the greatest extent feasible, employment and other economic opportunities, should be directed to: 1.
-Low and very low-income persons, and 2.
+Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 U.S.C. § 1701u To the greatest extent feasible, employment and other economic opportunities, should be directed to: 1.
+Low and very low-income persons, particularly those who are recipients of government assistance for housing, and 2.
 Business concerns which provide economic opportunities to low and very low-income persons.

-Title VIII of the Civil Rights Act of 1968, as amended (Fair Housing Act), 42 U.S.C. § 3601 et seq.
+Title VIII of the Civil Rights Act of 1968, as amended (Fair Housing Act), 42 U.S.C. § 3601, et seq.
 Prohibits discrimination in the sale, rental, and financing of housing, and in other housing-related activities on the basis of: 1.
 Race, 2.
 Color, 3.
 Religion, 4.
 Sex, 5.
-Familial Status, 6.
+Familial Status, 1 6.
 National Origin, or 7.
 Disability.
 Requires HUD and its grantees to administer its programs in a manner that affirmatively furthers fair housing.
-Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 701 et seq.
+Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 701, et seq.
 No otherwise qualified individual shall, solely, by reason of their disability, be: 1.
 Excluded from participation in (including employment), 2.
 Denied program benefits of, or 3.
 Subjected to discrimination under any program receiving federal funding assistance.
 Section 504 also contains accessibility requirements for housing and non-housing facilities, as well as for the provision of reasonable accommodations.
-Americans with Disabilities Act of 1990 (ADA), as amended, 42 U.S.C. § 12101 et seq.
+Americans with Disabilities Act of 1990 (ADA), as amended, 42 U.S.C. § 12101, et seq.
 Title I : Prohibits private employers, state/local governments, employment agencies, and unions from discriminating against qualified individuals with disabilities; applies to employers with 15 or more employees.
 Title II : Prohibits all public entities from, on the basis of disability, excluding participation in, or denying the benefits of its services, programs, and activities, or otherwise discriminating against persons with disabilities.
-Title III : Prohibits discrimination on the basis of disability in places of public accommodation (publicly and privately owned); requires compliance with ADA Standards for new construction and alterations to places of public accommodation and commercial facilities.
-2 Section 109 of the Housing and Community Development Act of For any program or activity funded in whole or in part with funds made available under this Act, no person shall